Cohesive bandage

 A self-adhering bandage or cohesive bandage (coban) is a type of bandage or wrap that coheres to itself but does not adhere well to other surfaces.
+It is generally suitable for people with adhesive allergies and for applying to delicate areas.

 "Coban" by 3M is commonly used as a wrap on limbs because it will stick to itself and not loosen.
 Due to its elastic qualities, coban is often used as a compression bandage.
+A variety of generic forms exist.

 It is used both on humans and animals.
 For animal use, it is marketed under a variety of trade names such as "Vetrap" by 3M.
 It is commonly used on horses and other animals because it will not stick to hair so it is easily removed.